The Acer Predator X34P is an overall great monitor for gaming thanks to its smooth performance, vibrant image quality

 IPS glow is an expected drawback of the IPS technology; As excess light passes through the panel, there is apparent glowing around the edges/corners of the screen.

 The amount of the visible glow varies between individual units of the Acer X34P, so you might get a unit with unbearable IPS glow in which case you can return it, or you can get a unit which has next to none IPS glow.
 Hence the term panel lottery.

 Our unit had a tolerable amount of IPS glow and backlight bleeding, and the newer Acer X34P supposedly has better quality control than the previous generation Acer X34 and ASUS PG348Q models.
 Learn more about IPS glow and how to reduce it.

 As far as the issue with scanlines is concerned, the panel lottery comes into play again.
 Some units will have pronounced scan lines (alternating dark and light horizontal lines) while G-SYNC is enabled and/or when the monitor is overclocked to 120Hz.

 This problem is present in many G-SYNC monitors, especially the 34″ 3440×1440 ultrawide models.
-For the most part, the issue is tolerable as in order to notice it, you have to really look for it and it’s only bothersome when looking at it from up close – excluding the extreme scenarios of defective panels in which case you can RMA the display.
+For the most part, the issue is tolerable as to notice it, you have to really look for it, and it’s only bothersome when looking at it from up close – excluding the extreme scenarios of defective panels in which case you can RMA the display.

 Other useful features for gaming include Aim Point (customizable crosshairs) and Dark Boost (increases visibility in darker games).